Frederick Van Cortlandt White

-General Frederick Van Cortlandt White (1767–1859) was a prominent British officer of the British Army in the Grenadier Guards.
+General Frederick Van Cortlandt White (1767–1859) was a British officer of the British Army in the Grenadier Guards.

 Early life

 White was born in New York City in 1767.
 He was one of thirteen children (of whom seven reached adulthood) born to Eva (Van Cortlandt) White (1737–1836) and wealthy New York City merchant Henry White (1732–1786).
 Among his siblings were Vice-Admiral Sir John Chambers White, Henry White Jr. (wife of their cousin, Anna Van Cortlandt), Anne White (wife of Sir John Hayes, 1st Baronet), Frances White (wife of Dr. Archibald Bruce), and Margaret White (wife of Peter Jay Munro).
 His father was a member of the New York City Council and president of the New York Chamber of Commerce from 1772 to 1773.
 The Whites were ardent Loyalists during the American Revolutionary War, and in 1783 the family abandoned their home in New York and moved to London.

 His maternal grandparents were Frederick Van Cortlandt and Frances (née Jay) Van Cortlandt.
 Among his extended family was uncle Augustus Van Cortlandt.